pushkarev-alexandr/apushkarev_scripts/README.md

 #### File
 - **bakeRelativePaths.py**: For selected Read nodes (or all Reads if none are selected), replaces relative paths with full paths using getEvaluatedValue
 - **batchRename.py**: Select a folder; in all files in this folder, the string 'from' will be renamed to 'to'.
 For example, you can rename version v002 to v003
+- **createReadFromWrite.py**: Creates a Read node from a Write node
+- **openInExplorer.py**: This script opens the folder containing the file referenced by the selected node in Nuke.
+If no node is selected, it opens the folder of the current script.
 - **renameFile.py**: Renames a file and updates the name in the selected Read node
 - **renderLog.py**: After rendering, saves to the database the path to the rendered file and the path to the script that rendered this file.
 - **setZinRead.py**: Changes the path in all Reads from //192.168.100.56/data to disk Z